oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/react-recall-command-center/react-recall-command-center.md

 ## Task 1: Prepare the Database Bridge

-1. Connect as `RECALL_OWNER` and run [`05-prepare-react-app.sql`](files/05-prepare-react-app.sql).
+Kevin needs the application to call approved boundaries, not internal tables.
+David separates the user-session retrieval and owner-side agent handoff; Tim prepares the bridge.

+1. Start with the prepared database bridge.

-    The script creates `RECALL_REACT_API`, the shared `RECALL_GRAPH_API` property-graph boundary, the DDS-filtered downstream graph projection and secured store GeoJSON function, role-filtered Spatial impact and compact Graph evidence for the agent, and the owner-side question-answering bridge.
+    The backend deployment creates `RECALL_REACT_API`, the shared `RECALL_GRAPH_API` property-graph boundary, the DDS-filtered downstream graph projection and secured store GeoJSON function, role-filtered Spatial impact and compact Graph evidence for the agent, and the owner-side question-answering bridge.
 It also creates `RECALL_SECURED_TEAM` with its converged question-answering instruction.

     The bridge is intentionally split.
 The local user has `EXECUTE` on the approved `RECALL_REACT_API` package, not unrestricted access to `DBMS_CLOUD_AI_AGENT`.
 The package call runs as the local user long enough for DDS to materialize the authorized JSON, vector, Spatial, and Graph sections, then the definer-rights bridge calls `DBMS_CLOUD_AI_AGENT.RUN_TEAM` with that combined document.
 The registered responder agent carries the `RECALL_AGENT_PROFILE` binding, so the runtime does not call `DBMS_CLOUD_AI.SET_PROFILE` in the local user session.